 17.1 Competition participants must be properly dressed.
 Short shorts are not permitted; only long shorts (Bermuda type at most 5 cm above the knee) are permitted.
 It is not permissible to be naked under a skeet vest.
 Shirts must have at least short sleeves and a collar or, without a collar, must have a round neck (like a tee shirt).
 Wearing sandals is not permitted for safety reasons.

-The shooter's number must be attached to his/her back and be fully visible.
-Any failure to observe these rules is penalised by a first warning from the referee and, if the shooter fails to rectify his/her dress, subsequent penalties may extend to expulsion from the competition by decision of the jury.
+The shooter's competitors number must be attached to his/her upper back between shoulders and waist, be fully visible and worn in its entirety.

+Failure to observe this rule is penalized by a first warning from the referee.
+Failure to rectify this requirement will lead to further penalties that may extend to exclusion from the competition by decision of the jury.

 At the opening ceremony, during the parade of National teams, their members have to be in the attire of their National team, or wearing a pair of pressed trousers & blazer.
-At the closing ceremony, all the awarded shooters shall attend the prize giving, either in the attire of their National team, or wearing a pair of pressed trousers and blazer.
+At the closing ceremony, all the awarded shooters shall attend the prize giving, either in the attire of their National team, or wearing a pair of pressed trousers & blazer.